 Vehicles must be parked in designated areas only as permitted by each school's parking regulations.
-Local law enforcement officials monitor school parking lots.
-Vehicles that are improperly parked, violate local ordinances, or fail to display village or registration stickers may be ticketed and/or towed.
+Local law enforcement officials monitor school parking lots for safety violations.
+Vehicles that are improperly parked may be towed at the operator's expense.

-Violators of parking regulations or the student parking user fee policy are subject to school disciplinary action up to and including suspension, loss of parking privileges, ticketing, fine, towing at student expense, and/or arrest.
+Violators of parking regulations or the student parking user fee policy are subject to school disciplinary action up to and including suspension, social suspension, loss of parking privileges, ineligibility for future parking privileges, referral to law enforcement, or towing at the operator's expense.
 Automobiles may be searched by authority of the principalship when there is reason to believe that there are illegal or harmful materials in an automobile.
 By obtaining a parking permit, students give consent to the possible search of vehicles.
-Authorities will be notified regarding cars parked illegally, and cars parked illegally also may be searched.
+Authorities will be notified regarding cars parked illegally.
+Vehicles parked illegally or without proper authorization also may be searched.
+Students are expected to drive safely and responsibly on school property.
+Students and parents are reminded to obey all local and state vehicle laws while on school property and in the vicinity of the school.